 It’s important for the policy makers to consider the differential impact that all policies and practices have on the diverse group of employees.

 Apart from this its essential to ensure that all the unwritten rules of the organisation are also explained to the all the employees to ensure inclusion from the initial stages itself.
 Lastly it’s also essential to constantly take feedback on policies and practices from the employees.

 Alongside seeking feedback, the organisation should be willing to challenge and change practices that may currently be perceived as barriers to different groups.

-Organisations may at times have full- fledged diversity training programs, specially in circumstances like mergers and acquisitions.
+Organisations may at times have full-fledged Equality and Diversity Training programmes.
 At times there may be diversity training only for specific purposes like providing feedback to employees.

 For example: Diversity training for the art of providing feedback.

 A manager needs to be able to understand the cultural nuances before providing feedback to employees from different countries and backgrounds.
 Another important way to ensure diversity inclusion is to make the workplace and policies more compatible for inclusion of the diversity.